hartwigmedical/hmftools/serve/README.md

 ### Gene level event determination

-For evidence that is applicable when something has happened on a gene level, the type of event that is required to match evidence to a mutation is derived from the knowledgebase event.
+For evidence that is applicable when a gene-wide level event has happened, the type of event required to match evidence to a mutation is derived from the knowledgebase event.
 In case a knowledgebase provides insufficient details to make a decision, the Hartwig driver catalog is used to determine what event qualifies for the evidence.